Lotti Golden: 1968–69: The Making of Motor-Cycle

 In the years since its release, Motor-Cycle continues to gain popularity via the Internet, and social media "thanks to the unusual persistence of her [Golden's] art, and the power of listeners' preferences."

 The LP remains a rich source of samples, with Mark Oliver Everett using Golden's spoken voice from "Gonna Fay's" on his MC Honky project, to the original track from the LP, "Get Together (With Yourself)” appearing on the 2022 Hulu TV miniseries and soundtrack, Pam & Tommy.

 Motor-Cycle 2025 Reissue

-Motor-Cycle was reissued In March 2025 by boutique label High Moon Records under the auspices of Warner Brothers Records/Atlantic Records.
+Motor-Cycle was reissued In March 2025 by boutique label High Moon Records under the auspices of Warner Music Group/Atlantic Records.

-The lush reissue package consists of updated mastering, bonus tracks on both the LP and CD, booklets with Golden's story including 30 newly released photos by rock photographer Baron Wolman and liner notes/essays by renowned music critic David Toop and punk legend Richard Hell, offering fresh perspective and critical analysis of the record's relevance and impact; Hell writes, "Golden's all in, the psychedelic daughter of the Beat generation."
+Rolling Stone rated Motor-Cycle the #5 Top Reissue of 2025.
+The lush reissue package consists of updated mastering, bonus tracks on both the LP and CD, booklets with Golden's story including 30 newly released photos by rock photographer Baron Wolman, and liner notes/essays by renowned music critic David Toop and punk legend Richard Hell, offering fresh perspective and critical analysis of the record's relevance and impact; Hell writes, "Golden's all in, the psychedelic daughter of the Beat generation."